Tony-Btian/SkyPulseUAV/README.md

 # Project Development Planning
 ### Global
-- [ ] Build up the Github warehouse & README
+- [x] Build up the Github warehouse & README
-- [ ] Complete the basic environment development for the project by install the Rasbian OS for Raspberry Pi
+- [x] Complete the basic environment development for the project by install the Rasbian OS for Raspberry Pi
-- [ ] Design the Hardware and Software
+- [x] Design the Hardware and Software
-- [ ] Buy electrical components for the project
+- [x] Buy electrical components for the project

 ### Binhan Tian
 - [ ]

 ### Jianliang Wu
-- [ ]
+- [x] Write the C++ code on Raspberry Pi
+- [x] Debugging each sensor to make them work properly
+- [x] Depoly Mahonyfilter algorithm to fuse data from gyroscope and accelerometer
+- [x] Design the control algorithm and tune the PID parameters
+- [x] Create easy-to-use cross compile environment for users

 # Guide
 ### System Deployment